Moddable-OpenSource/moddable/documentation/xs/preload.md

 This document was created in response to a [request](https://twitter.com/moddabletech/status/1086084032008413184) on Twitter from @hori__hiro.

 An initial draft of this document was written by Lizzie Prader, who helped edit this document.

+The use of terminology at the start of the Module Global State section in the initial posting was imprecise.
+Thank you to Allen Wirfs-Brock for suggesting improvements.